CoenCardelli/SQL/README.md

 **Teams** is the central entity — it connects a User to a League via foreign keys `userID` and `leagueID`.
 Each Team participates in many Games, initiates many Transactions, and makes many DraftPicks (all 1:M).

 **Players** represents a real NFL athlete.
 A Player can appear in many WeeklyStats records (one per week), many DraftPicks (across different leagues/seasons), and many Transactions (all 1:M).
-Players also have a `teamID` (the NFL team they play for) and a self-referencing `captainID` that can designate a team captain relationship.
+Players also have a `teamID` (FK to Teams), an `nflTeam` text label storing the real NFL franchise name (e.g., "Chiefs"), and a self-referencing `captainID` that can designate a team captain relationship.

 **WeeklyStats** captures a Player's fantasy points for a specific week.
 Each record is tied to one Player and one week number, and stores `pointsScored`.